fungjj92/scott/reader/readme.md

 ## Batch loading data

-All source files are saved, and you can load them all with this script.
+All source files are saved, so you can rebuild the database from them.

     . activate
     batch_listings
     batch_public_notices

 The source files were previously downloaded, and they have been named in the new format, which isn't that different from the old one.
-This migration was useful for loading those data.
+These batch scripts were useful for loading those data.